Spring into action with our village walk

 Just outside the grounds of Sudbury Hall and gardens sits the historic estate village of Sudbury, still the beating heart of a thriving country community.
-Make the most of the crisp winter air, put on a warm coat and explore the village with your family and friends.
+Make the most of the new season, and put a spring in your step by exploring the village with your family and friends.

 Timeless country charm

 Although there have been many changes over the years, the village itself has remained largely the same, with buildings still easily recognisable from archive images.
 Learn more of the people who would have lived and worked both in the village and on the wider estate.
 We hope that the map will encourage visitors to not just explore the house but also to get a real feel for what life would have been like for those working on the estate.

 Since 1967 Sudbury Hall and a proportion of the original gardens have sat in the care of the National Trust, passed on by the late 10th Lord Vernon.
 Unusually, Sudbury Hall is closely flanked by its own estate village much of which is still under the custodianship of George Vernon’s descendants.
 As a general rule estate villages are generally located away from the mansion house, often disguised by woodland and hidden out of sight.
 Sudbury Hall however sits proudly alongside and the family are reputed to have been ‘much respected by their tenants, a respect earned by their kindliness and concern for the villagers.’

 A not so quiet village